jnmcfly/awesome-startpage/README.md

 # Awesome Startpage [![Awesome](https://awesome.re/badge-flat2.svg)](https://awesome.re)

 > When you start your web browser, at least one web page is opened automatically.
-This page is called "Startpage".
-Startpage can be set to specific websites or can be customized as you like.
-Here you will find a curated list of Startpages.
+This page is called Startpage.
+A Startpage can be set to specific websites or can be customized as you like.
+Here you will find a curated list of customized Startpages.

 ## Contents